Claw (Lev Gleason Publications)

-The Claw is a fictional supervillain character who first appeared in Silver Streak Comics #1 (December 1939), from Lev Gleason Publications and later Savage Dragon from Image Comics.
+The Claw is a supervillain who first appeared in Silver Streak Comics #1 (December 1939), from Lev Gleason Publications and later Savage Dragon from Image Comics.
 He is "a grotesque sorceror bent on world conquest".

 Publishing history

 Created by Jack Cole (who would later create Plastic Man), the Claw first appeared as a monstrous supervillain in Silver Streak without any regular hero to oppose him.
 In issue #2, he offered to help Adolf Hitler conquer the world, in return for "half of Europe".
 He reappeared in #6; in #7 (January 1941), Lev Gleason's Daredevil went up against him for the first time.
 The Claw was then moved from Silver Streak to Daredevil Comics, and there he stayed until issue #31 (July 1945), when he was apparently killed off.

 This wasn't quite the end of the Claw, however; he returned in Boy Comics #89 (May 1953), in which he was rewritten as the leader of an invasion force from another planet and was opposed by a hero named Rocky X; their battle lasted three issues.
 After that, The Claw fell into the public domain.

 In the mid-1980s, Roy Thomas used "The Crimson Claw" as the main antagonist for his limited series Alter Ego.

 In 2008, he started appearing in flashbacks in Dynamite Entertainment's Project Superpowers, in which Daredevil (now renamed The Death-Defying 'Devil) is a regular character; it's hinted that The Claw may be behind a worldwide terrorist movement of the same name.
 What the connection is between the villain and the terrorists remains to be seen.

 In 2011, he appeared in stories in Barry Reese's "Lazarus Gray" volume 1, set in the 1930s.

 In 2012, he was featured as the main villain in Jack Leventreur's Teen Trickster's Adult Adventures Volume 3: The Claw Reborn.
 Another public domain villain, MLJ's Ah Ku was also revealed to be his daughter.